Earl of Lichfield: Earls of Lichfield, third creation (1831)

 The third creation, in the Peerage of the United Kingdom, came in William IV's coronation honours of 1831 in favour of Thomas Anson, 2nd Viscount Anson (1795–1854), a landowner and Whig politician from the Anson family who served as Master of the Buckhounds from 1830 to 1834 and as Postmaster General from 1835 to 1841.

 The 1st Earl was the eldest son of Thomas Anson, 1st Viscount Anson, who on 17 February 1806 had been created Baron Soberton, of Soberton in the County of Southampton, and Viscount Anson, of Shugborough and Orgreave in the County of Stafford, both in the Peerage of the United Kingdom.
 Also in 1831, the 1st Earl's cousin William Anson was made a baronet (see Anson Baronets).
 The earldom of Lichfield continued to descend within the Anson family from father to son until the death of the 4th Earl, in 1960.
 He was succeeded by his grandson, the 5th Earl, the only son of Lieutenant-Colonel Thomas William Arnold Anson, Viscount Anson (1913–1958), eldest son of the 4th Earl.
 Known professionally as Patrick Lichfield, he was a successful photographer.

 As of 2017 the titles are held by the 6th Earl, only son of the 5th Earl and Lady Leonora Grosvenor, daughter of the 5th Duke of Westminster.
 He succeeded as the 6th Earl of Lichfield upon his father's death on 11 November 2005.
 The 6th Earl married in December 2009 Lady Henrietta Conyngham, daughter of Henry Conyngham, 8th Marquess Conyngham.
-They have one son.